Symbian9/qmapshack-doc-wiki/DocFaqHandling.md

     This procedure removes the selected range of trackpoints from the track without losing information from other trackpoints.

     _Warning:_ As long as you stay in the QMapShack Universe - using the database or the QMS files - you can revert all these steps in the history.
-However if you save to a GPX file the data will be lost permanently.
+However, if you save to a GPX file the data will be lost permanently.
 In this case save a backup copy of the track before editing it!

 Even as it is possible to remove erroneous recorded trackpoints with both methods, the later is the recommended one.
 The intended use-case for the track edit mode is to create artificial tracks to plan a tour.
 That is why additional data like timestamps and sensor data is removed as it won't be valid when moving points or combining different track fragments.